42 Aircraft Propellers

 There is eventually a point at higher airspeeds (or high ) where the blade sections encounter diminished angles of attack and higher helical Mach numbers, simultaneously decreasing thrust and efficiency unless the blade pitch increases further.
 Eventually, the blade pitch cannot be mechanically increased to improve efficiency, so the efficiency drops off.

 The results also explain the differences in propulsive efficiency of fixed-pitch versus constant-speed propellers, as shown in the figure below.
-Notice that if the propeller pitch is fixed, its propulsive efficiency increases slowly with airspeed, reaching a maximum and decreasing rapidly.
+Notice that if the propeller pitch is fixed, its propulsive efficiency increases slowly with airspeed, reaching a maximum and then decreasing rapidly.
 The relatively low efficiency of a fixed-pitch propeller at low airspeeds means that the aircraft’s takeoff and climb performance will be relatively poor.
 Further increases in airspeed beyond the airspeed for peak efficiency will cause propeller efficiency to decrease precipitously.
-This behavior means that the usable power delivered to the airstream decreases, effectively setting an upper barrier to the airspeed achievable by the airplane.
+This behavior decreases the power delivered to the airstream as useful work, effectively setting an upper barrier to the airspeed achievable by the airplane.

-Refer to the attached propeller charts, which are a standard performance presentation for all propellers.
+Refer to the propeller charts below, which are a standard performance presentation for all propellers.
 Assume that an actual propeller has a diameter of 7 ft and is a constant-speed propeller with a rotational speed of 2,000 rpm.
 The propeller operates at an equivalent of 8,000 ft ISA density altitude.

 (a) What are the advance ratio values and corresponding airspeed values?